Who needs a dealer’s license?

 - Selling only those motor vehicles solely through an option to purchase in lease agreements.

-- Selling only those vehicles repossessed or acquired by lien, title retention instruments or security contracts.
+- Selling only those vehicles repossessed or acquired by a lien, title retention instruments, or security contracts.

 - Fleet vehicle sale.